awaisdevops/linux/monitoring-tools/system-monitoring-tools/README.md

 Swap: 1572860k total, 8k used, 1572852k free, 458824k cached
 ```

----

-## 15 Simple `top` Command Examples on Linux to Monitor Processes

-For more information on `top` command usage, see [15 Simple Top Command Examples on Linux](https://www.binarytides.com/linux-top-command/).

 **Common Flags for `top` Command**:
 - `P`: Sort processes by CPU usage.
 - `N`: Sort by Process ID.